-- 8.8 The dwellings on plots 5-9 have been reduced in height and set further away from the rear boundary.
+- 8.8 The dwellings on plots 5-9 have been reduced in height, with the dwellings on plots 5-8 also and set further away from the rear boundary.
 This has a minimal impact on the design and the appearance of the proposed development in comparison to the approved scheme and is considered acceptable. - 8.9 Overall the proposal is considered to have an acceptable impact on the appearance and character of the site and the wider surrounding area, including the setting of the South Downs National Park.